HP ePrint: HP ePrint Wireless Direct Printing

 An HP printer or MFP that has the HP ePrint Wireless Direct Printing feature behaves as a wireless access point where the mobile device connects as though it were on any wireless network.
 Once the device is connected, the user can print from any app that has printing options.

 iOS (4.2 or later) includes Apple Airprint, and can print using HP ePrint Wireless Direct Printing once the mobile device is connected to the printing device wireless access point.
-Android and other platforms can connect to an HP ePrint Wireless Direct printing device, but can print only with supported apps, such as HP ePrint.
+Android and other platforms can connect to an HP ePrint Wireless Direct printing device, but can print only with supported apps such as HP ePrint.

 Apple AirPrint

-Apple AirPrint is a mobile print subsystem included with iOS 4.2 and later (for iPhone, iPad, and iPod touch) that can find available printers and send them print jobs.
-Apple Inc. and HP collaborated to develop Apple AirPrint to enable iOS devices to print to many HP printers, but, since its introduction, many other printer manufacturers are producing compatible printers.
+Apple AirPrint is a mobile print subsystem with iOS 4.2 and later (for iPhone, iPad, and iPod touch) that can find available printers and send the print jobs.
+Apple Inc. and HP collaborated to develop Apple AirPrint which enables iOS devices to print to many HP-branded printers.
+However, since its introduction, many other printer manufacturers are also producing compatible printers.

-Apple AirPrint creates a PDF internally, an HP filter (pdftopcl) renders the PDF into PCL data that the printer can process, and the printer prints it.
+Apple AirPrint creates a PDF internally, an HP filter (pdftopcl) then renders the PDF into PCL data that the printer can process, and finally, the printer prints it.
 Apple AirPrint begins when the user selects the Action button and chooses the Print option.
 Apple AirPrint searches the network for available printers using the mDNS network protocol.
-It filters the list of printers it finds and then displays only the compatible printers.
+It filters the list of printers it finds and displays only the compatible printers.